 3 Joint Committee on Taxation, Description of H.R.
-3938, the "Build It in America Act" Scheduled for Markup by The Committee on Ways and Means (JCX-28-23), June 9, 2023, and Joint Committee on Taxation, Description of the Chairman's Amendment in the Nature of a Substitute to H.R.
-3938, The "Build It in America Act" (JCX-32-23), June 12, 2023.
-These documents can also be found on the Joint Committee on Taxation website at www.jct.gov
+7024, the "Tax Relief for American Families and Workers Act of 2024" Scheduled for Markup by The Committee on Ways and Means (JCX-2-24), January 19, 2024; and Joint Committee on Taxation, Description of The Chairman's Amendment In The Nature Of A Substitute to H.R.
+7024, "The Tax Relief For American Families and Workers Act of 2024 (JCX-4-24), January 18, 2024.
+These documents can also be found on the Joint Committee on Taxation website at www.jct.gov.

-4 A detailed description of the MEG model may be found in Joint Committee on Taxation, Macroeconomic Analysis of Various Proposals to Provide \$500 Billion in Tax Relief (JCX-4-05), March 1, 2005, and Joint Committee on Taxation, Overview of the Work of the Staff of the Joint Committee on Taxation to Model the Macroeconomic Effects of Proposes Tax Legislation to Comply with House Rule XIII3 (h)(2) (JCX-105-03), December 22, 2003.
+4 A detailed description of the MEG model may be found in Joint Committee on Taxation, Macroeconomic Analysis of Various Proposals to Provide \$500 Billion in Tax Relief (JCX-4-05), March 1, 2005, and Joint Committee on Taxation, Overview of the Work of the Staff of the Joint Committee on Taxation to Model the Macroeconomic Effects of Proposes Tax Legislation to Comply with House Rule XIII3(h)(2) (JCX-105-03), December 22, 2003.

-5 A detailed description of the OLG model may be found in [add publication citations here] and in Joint Committee on Taxation, An Overview of a New Overlapping Generations Model with an Example Application in Policy Analysis (JCX-22R-20), October 22, 2020.
+5 A detailed description of the OLG model may be found in "Macroeconomic Implications of Modeling the Internal Revenue Code in a Heterogeneous-Agent Framework," Economic Modelling, vol. 87, April 2020, pp. 72-91, in Rachel Moore and Brandon Pecoraro, "A Tale of Two Bases: Progressive Income Taxation of Capital and Labor Income," Public Finance Review, vol. 49, no. 3, May 2021, pp. 335-391, and in Joint Committee on Taxation, An Overview of a New Overlapping Generations Model with an Example Application in Policy Analysis (JCX-22R-20), October 22, 2020.